ycrc/PIL/_episodes/02-filedir.md

 Underneath `/home`,
-we find one directory for each user with an account on Nelle's machine, her colleagues Ben and Ben H.
+we find one directory for each user with an account on Nelle's machine, her colleagues Abby and Ben.

 ![Home Directories](../fig/home-directories.svg)

-The Ben's files are stored in `/home/ben`,
+Abby's files are stored in `/home/abby`,
-Ben H's in `/home/benh`,
+Ben's in `/home/ben`,
 and Nelle's in `/home/nelle`.
-Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
+Because Nelle is the user in our examples here, this is why we get `/home/nelle` as our home directory.
 Typically, when you open a new command prompt you will be in your home directory to start.